LA SIEMBRA- Midtown farm

 La Siembra, Spanish for “The Season of Sowing"

-The primary goal of La Siembra: Sowing a New Model of Community Engagement through Urban Agriculture is to transform a closed public elementary school campus into a neighborhood resource that can help feed, educate, employ and empower local residents toward a more resilient, sustainable and hopeful future.
+The primary goal of La Siembra: Sowing a New Model of Community Engagement through Urban Agriculture is a project that is to transform a closed public elementary school campus Julia into a neighborhood resource that can help feed, educate, employ and empower local residents toward a more resilient, sustainable and hopeful future.

 La Siembra is a prime example of how a community development initiative can have a substantial impact upon inner-city neighborhood residents and change their lives for the better.